hdsr-mid/peilbesluit_to_wis/README.md

 ### Description
 Covert a .csv to .xml to enable "operationeel peilbesluit" in FEWS WIS.
-Each peilgebied had 1 or more rows in the .csv, each row with a startdate and enddate, so that these peilmarges can vary of time.
+Each peilgebied had 1 or more rows in the .csv, each row with a startdate and enddate, so that these peilmarges can vary over time.
 We made the following assumptions for validation:
 - marges:
   - marges zijn altijd in cm (in csv)